 Selling in the DACH region

-GCVB supports companies with their international marketing, i.e. export communications in the DACH region.
-We are proud to be one of few agencies that have both the mindset and the professional experience to think “DACH” when we design integrated strategies & campaigns, or create content.
+A content strategy agency, GCVB supports companies with their international marketing in the DACH region.
+Whether it’s export marketing or market entry launch campaigns, we are proud to be one of the few German-Austrian digital marketing agencies that have both the mindset and the professional experience to think “DACH” when we design integrated strategies & campaigns, or create content.

 But what is the DACH region?
 And why is it significant for your export strategy and international marketing?

-DACH markets: 100 million inhabitants with purchasing power
+DACH markets: 100 million inhabitants and a lot of purchasing power

 Are you an export-oriented business?
 If you are selling goods to the European markets, then you have likely also considered selling products and services to German consumers and companies.
 After all, it’s the wealthiest mass market on the continent.
 But how about the DACH markets?